 Creosote is a gummy, combustible substance than coats the inside of a chimney.
 Depending on the temperature of the smoke, it can liquefy and form a tough coating that lines the inside of the chimney, or it can mix with other solids to produce a fluffy, flaky, porous substance that builds on itself and eventually plugs up the chimney.

 Either way, creosote buildup is a very dangerous thing because creosote is highly combustible.
 It can cause chimney fires, which are no joke.
 They can burn as hot as 2,000° Fahrenheit.
-In fact, according to the U.S. Fire Administration, heating fires account for 36 percent of all home fires in rural areas, where wood is most often used as a primary heat source.
+In fact, more than a third of all home fires in rural areas, where wood is most often used as a primary heat source, begin in the chimney.

 The good news is that the risk of chimney fires can be greatly reduced by regular chimney maintenance.